Snort 3

 • Storage: 10 GB free disk space or more

-Here are the step-by-step instructions for installing Snort 3:
+Here are the steps to install Snort 3:

 1. Download the Snort 3 installation package from the official website.